 In November 2023, the FASB issued a new standard, Improvement to Reportable Segment Disclosures.
 The new guidance enhances the disclosure of significant reportable segment expenses.
-The new standard is effective for fiscal years beginning after December 15, 2023, and early adoption is permitted.
-The Company is currently evaluating the timing of adoption and the impact of the adoption of this standard on the Company's Consolidated Financial Statements.
+The new standard is effective for the Company's fiscal years beginning October 1, 2024, and for interim periods beginning October 1, 2025.
+The Company is currently evaluating the impact of the adoption of this standard on the Company's Consolidated Financial Statements.

 In December 2023, the FASB issued a new standard, Improvements to Income Tax Disclosures.
 The new guidance requires additional disclosures primarily related to the income tax rate reconciliation and income taxes paid.
-The new standard is effective for fiscal years beginning after December 15, 2024, and early adoption is permitted.
-The Company is currently evaluating the timing of adoption and the impact of the adoption of this standard on the Company's Consolidated Financial Statements.
+The new standard is effective for the Company's fiscal years and interim periods beginning October 1, 2025.
+The Company is currently evaluating the impact of the adoption of this standard on the Company's Consolidated Financial Statements.